-How To Throw a Puppy Party – 11 Ideas For Socialising Puppies
+How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

-Everyone knows puppies are a handful, socialising and proper training early in their lifetime is essential to make sure you end up with a well-behaved dog.
-A puppy party is great way, early on, to start socialising your new best friend and we have some great puppy party ideas below.
+Everyone knows cute little puppies are a handful, socialising and proper training early in their lifetime is essential to make sure you end up with a well-behaved dog.
+A doggy party is great way, early on, to start socialising your new best friend and we have some great puppy party ideas below.

 Some good some awful!

-But a puppy party is a solid way to get your little pooches social skills heading in the right direction!
+But a pup party is a solid way to get your little pooches social skills heading in the right direction!